Hebron University: Board of trustees

 Hebron University is governed by an autonomous Board of Trustees composed of educators and professionals from the Palestinian community.
 The board appoints the president of the university.
 It also confirms the appointment of vice-presidents and deans upon the recommendation of the president.
 The board approves the budget and general development plans presented to it by the university council.

 Administration and policies

-The university follows a semester system, with two four-month semesters beginning in Autumn and Spring, there is an intensive summer semester.
+The university follows a semester system, with two four-month semesters beginning in Autumn and Spring as well as an intensive summer semester.

-For the academic year 2015–2016, more than 1,500 were admitted at the undergraduate level.
+For the academic year 2015–2016, more than 1,500 students were admitted at the undergraduate level.

 The university has a registration policy open to students from every segment of Palestinian society.
 Requirements to apply to study are to have the Tawjihi (matriculation certificate) or its equivalent.
 It has a special financial aid program that provides grants and loans to needy students.